 The essential component of military/veteran support in this COVID-19 timeframe is to ensure military/veterans and their families/caregivers can link with a wide variety of accurate, personalized, local resources that draw on the deep reservoir of community support to include nonprofit, government and business connections.
 That is the work of VCC.

 VCC continues to connect all San Diego County veterans, military and their families to a wide-breadth of local resources.
-Our core partners, 2-1-1 San Diego, the SD Veterans Coalition, the SD Regional Chamber of Commerce, Wounded Warrior Project, and the County of San Diego, provide the collaborative infrastructure to ensure veterans and military can tap all that San Diego County can offer veteran and military families.
+Our core partners, 2-1-1 San Diego, the SD Veterans Coalition, the SD Regional Chamber of Commerce, and the County of San Diego, provide the collaborative infrastructure to ensure veterans and military can tap all that San Diego County can offer veteran and military families.

 With COVID-19, the need for wide community involvement has only increased.
 Thus, VCC has outlined the following top priority actions:

 (1) Conduct one-on-one needs assessments with veteran/military family clients and offer tailored connections to community support.
 We have received a marked increase in military/veteran requests for assistance managing day-to-day challenges, as when regular avenues for essential items are closed because of the crisis, when families cannot safely obtain groceries, when families have urgent home repair needs, and when families need student resources due to closed schools.
 We find this takes increased creativity as many businesses and community programs have been closed by the pandemic and associated social distancing requirements.
 In this process we have built new partnerships and leaned on our resource members to find additional avenues of assistance.

 (2) Link military/veterans with local experts to explore new career opportunities.
 Personal connections are going to be more important than ever in finding employment in the upcoming months/years and VCC has a wide variety of local experts ready to provide advice and assistance.